tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

 6. Switch back to your master branch and note how the changes you made while editing in the development branch don't appear in your master branch.

+    {: note}
     Usually, you create a new branch when you're making extensive changes to your content.
 For example, suppose you want to revamp a section ("Section X") in your docs.
-However, you might want to publish other updates before publishing the extensive changes in Section X. If you were working in the same branch, it would be difficult to selectively push updates on a few files outside of Section X without pushing updates you've made to files in Section X as well.

-    Through branching, you can confine your changes to a specific version that you don't push live until you're ready to merge the changes into your master branch.
+However, you might want to publish other updates before publishing the extensive changes in Section X. If you were working in the same branch, it would be difficult to selectively push updates on a few files outside of Section X without pushing updates you've made to files in Section X as well. <br/><br/>Through branching, you can confine your changes to a specific version that you don't push live until you're ready to merge the changes into your master branch.

 ## Merge the development branch into master

-Now let's merge the development branch into master.
+Now let's merge the development branch into the master branch.

 1. In the GitHub Desktop client, select the development branch.
 Make a change to a file, and then commit the changes.
 2. Switch to the master branch.